christroutner/keystone-guides/api-file-uploads/API-File-Uploads.md

 Finally, you'll want to create the `public/uploads/files` directory.
 This is where files will be end up when uploaded via the API.

 # Upload a file
 That's it!
 Your new API is ready to use.
-Drop the following code in `public/fileAPITest.html`, start KeystoneJS, and open the test file in your web browser.
+Drop the following code into `public/fileAPITest.html`, start KeystoneJS, and open the test file in your web browser.
 If KeystoneJS is already running you'll need to kill the process and restart it.
 If KeystoneJS won't start after you create the new API files, go back and check your code.